Islamic Tradition

 LayerPrimary emphasisImportant caution

-Qur'anic source layerGuarding angels and recording angels under Allah's commandPrimary authority layer
+Qur'anic source contextGuarding angels and recording angels under Allah's commandPrimary authority context

 Hadith receptionFurther detail around angels, deeds, and daily lifeReports require careful source handling